 Salivate over the menu at Paste here, one of the best restaurants in Bangkok.

-ADDRESS: 14/2 Lumphini, Pathum Wan District, Bangkok (Location map)
+ADDRESS: 14/2 Lumphini, Pathum Wan District, Bangkok (Location Map)

 Be greeted by rich brown leathers, hues of deep blue and warm timber accents, Quince’s stunning mid-century decor and flair for delicious cuisine and cocktails will have you coming back for more, time and time again.
 The main dining room is bordered by a large wooden-top kitchen counter, where you can watch Chef Charlie Jones and his crew hard at work in the kitchen at the two wood-fire ovens.
 Crowd favourites include; Hummus and Merguez accompanied by naan bread, pickled chilli and dukkah; BBQ Baby Octopus accompanied by artichoke and paprika butter; Black Truffle Chicken Liver Parfait with mandarin jelly, nut brittle and sourdough; and last but not least the Wood Roasted Coquelet with baby potatoes, roasted vegetables and chicken jus.
 We’re drooling already!

-Salivate over the menu at Quince here, one of the best restaurants in Bangkok.
+Check out the menu at Quince here, one of the best restaurants in Bangkok.

 Embark on a sensory adventure on board Banyan Tree Bangkok’s Deluxe Saffron Cruise.
 Cruising along the Chao Phraya River, feast your eyes on the two-storey vessel that features beautiful, natural wooden flooring and warm wood-panelled walls.
 Take in the unrivalled sights of the stunning Bangkok skyline and impressive landscapes whilst treading the River of Kings.

 Broad floor-to-ceiling windows wrap around the lower-deck dining saloon ensure that you enjoy the best views of the vibrant Land of Smiles whilst indulging in authentic, tantalising Thai cuisine.
 You can expect a thrilling experience as the Saffron Cruise also includes live entertainment and cultural performances for guests.
 Head to Moon Deck on the upper level of the vessel where you can sip on cocktails under the stars or overlooking the brilliant sunset.
-From gala dinners, networking events to exclusive reunions, the Saffron Cruise will be sure to provide an experience tailor-made for their guests.

-ADDRESS: 10 Soi Yen Akat 3, Chong Nonsi, Yan Nawa, Bangkok (Location map)
+ADDRESS: 10 Soi Yen Akat 3, Chong Nonsi, Yan Nawa, Bangkok (Location Map)

 Serving up a storm is German twin brothers Thomas and Mathias Sühring, producing seasonal, high-end German cuisine for Bangkok fine dining lovers to enjoy.
 Situated down a leafy residential street within the neighbourhood of Sathorn, Suhring takes over the first floor of chef’s house creating a home from home ambience that is welcoming and positive.
 The restaurant offers multiple rooms to dine in; the open kitchen, the living room or the conservatory, which is filled with small keepsakes from Berlin.
 The menu changes daily and is presented in a unique and fun way; old tin boxes contain tasty canapes, foie gras on brioche comes balanced on a tall wine flute filled with an Austrian dessert wine and pots and cutlery cover the table creating a rustic atmosphere.
-Suhring is an unexpected yet delightful experience, a must-try in Bangkok!

 Salivate over the menu at Suhring here, one of the best restaurants in Bangkok.